Dental Cleaning Plymouth Minnesota

 Once a person’s mouth starts showing signs of puffy red bleeding gums and doesn't show bone loss on the films, gingivitis is diagnosed.
 There are different levels of gingivitis and it is very common for all ages.
 The good news is that is reversible!
 A typical cleaning for someone with mild or localized gingivitis is still called a prophy.
 Commonly, it is recommended to have a prophy more frequently until the bacterial infection and inflammation is gone.
 Oftentimes, overall health can affect your bodies inflammation and will present as gingivitis.
 Hormones and medications, as well as vitamin deficiency can all contribute to gingivitis.
 As professionals, we spend time listening to how you take care of your mouth and help you tweak your routine.
 It takes a team to maintain a healthy mouth, we cannot do it without your help!

 In January 2017, a new and needed dental code was created to fill the gap in dentistry, for people who lie in between mild gingivitis and periodontitis (read paragraph below).
 There is not a nick name for this cleaning, it's official title is "scaling in presence of generalized moderate or severe gingival inflammation. " Say that five time fast!
 In a mouth that has moderate or advanced gingivitis a this type of cleaning is done.
 It is no longer "preventative" because we are now reacting to inflammation rather than preventing it.
-Since it is a new code, it will be interesting how insurance will cover the code.
-We anticipate it will not be covered the same as a preventative cleaning, but we will see.
 Every insurance plan, even within the same dental insurance company is different based on your employer chosen plan.
 We will verify with your insurance benefits to discover if you have a copay, if this type of cleaning is recommended.
 We have patients who prefer to use a numbing mouthwash immediately prior to this cleaning, because gums frequently are tender with gingivitis.
 We also use a specialized numbing gel which can be applied (without a needle) to numb a localized area of gum tissues.
 We will do our best to make sure your cleaning is comfortable for you.

-Here at Life Smiles, a family dentistry in Plymouth, MN, we treat every mouth individually and you can be assured your mouth will get the cleaning that it deserves!
+Here at Life Smiles, a family dentist in Plymouth, we treat every mouth individually and you can be assured your mouth will get the cleaning that it deserves!